ctm/Bataan-Memorial-Death-March/README.md

 |2018-07-26|151.4|14.7|136.7|9.74|
 |2018-11-08|152.6|14.0|138.6|9.15|

-Even though I'm not at 7.3%, I'm now going to ramp up my carbohydrate intake and increase the intensity of some of my training days.
+Even though I didn't hit 7.3%, I've ramped up my carbohydrate intake and increased the intensity of some of my training days.
+I'm still doing some of my diet protocol and expect to stabilize at near 7.3% by mid December.

 ## Non-pack Days